Closed-cell Spray foam that’s used for a roofing system weighs about one pound per square foot.

 Why do building owners care about roof weight?

-Building owners care about roof weight because of loads and structural support.
+Building owners care about roof weight because of its impact on loads and structural support.
 You don’t want to keep stacking up roofing systems on top of each other because, at some point, you’ll have a structural problem.

 According to building code, commercial buildings may not have more than two roofing layers.
-This is to prevent excess weight and stress on the structure of the building.
+This is to prevent excessive weight and stress on the building’s structure.

 Have we ever seen a roof collapse because of weight?
 Yes.
 Codes are created for a reason.